• Home

 Iguana road block near Tortuga Bay

-Just as I was arguing the case for turning back, a few other tourists showed up on the other side of the iguana blockade, wrestled with the same dilemma, and then chose to step carefully across them.
+Just as I’m arguing the case for turning back, a few other tourists show up on the other side of the iguana blockade.
+They wrestle with the same dilemma and then choose to step carefully across them.

-Since the iguanas didn’t seem fazed and no one was harmed in the iguana crossing, we went for it.
+Since the iguanas don’t seem fazed and no one was harmed in their iguana crossing, we go for it.

 Blue Footed Boobies – the Galapagos Rock Star